L3vinax/Serverlessdbproxy/README.md

 Configure Serverless Databricks workspace to use NCC In NCC, establish private endpoint to the Private Link Service created in this script

+# Deploy Databricks NCC
+There is now an option to have these parts configured via the script.
+If you set the Deploy Databricks NCC to "True" This requires an existing Databricks workspace.
+You will need the account ID, workspace ID, and a User Assigned Managed Identity that is Account Admin on the Databricks account.

 This scirpt is provided as-is.
 Please validate all deployments.